 Are You in Need of a Maryland Nursing Home Attorney?

-If you are concerned about the wellbeing of a loved one in a nursing home, contact the Maryland personal injury law firm of Lebowitz & Mzhen, LLC.
-At Lebowitz & Mzhen, LLC, we have decades of experience handling nursing home abuse and negligence cases, and we know what it takes to hold the responsible parties accountable.
+If you are concerned about the wellbeing of a loved one in a nursing home, contact the Maryland personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers.
+At Lebowitz & Mzhen Personal Injury Lawyers, we have decades of experience handling nursing home abuse and negligence cases, and we know what it takes to hold the responsible parties accountable.
 We work closely with a team of industry and medical experts to put together convincing cases on behalf of our clients.
 To learn more, call 410-654-3600 to schedule a free consultation with an attorney today.

 More Blog Posts: